 ECSS-E-ST-20-08_0091010

-In conformance with clause 9.6.6, the SCD-EPD shall include the chemical contents (type and % in the mist) to be added to the humid environment when there are specific requirements on the contents of the environment.
+In conformance with clause 9.6.6, the SCD-EPD shall include the chemical contents, type and % in the mist, to be added to the humid environment when there are specific requirements on the contents of the environment and the voltage bias condition to be applied to the EPD.

 Contact uniformity.